d33bs/set-website/_posts/2023-02-13-Git-Practices.md

 ---
-title: "Tip of the Week: Branch, Merge, and Learn"
+title: "Tip of the Week: Branch, Review, and Learn"
 author: Dave Bunten
 member: dave-bunten
 tags:
   - tip-of-the-week
   - software
+  - git
+  - branching
+  - pull-requests
+  - merging
 ---

 # Tip of the Week: Branch, Review, and Learn